 Warning: Take note that interviewers appear to be friends.
 They are not your friends.
 Do not fall for their fake warm mannerisms.

 Possibly a better situation to draw upon is that coworker that keeps popping the bubblegum next to you.
-Or how you had to train someone who kept interrupting your spiel with pictures and random videos.
+Or how you had to train a new worker who kept interrupting your instructions with pictures and random videos.
 Oh, and on that note … let’s interrupt this article with this very important video:

 Other frequently asked questions